 When I make this Cranberry Sauce, I generally leave the cranberries whole in the finished sauce.
 However, I know that some people find this a bit off-putting as they are used to sauces like this being smooth.
 If you prefer it that way, you can blend the sauce so that you get jelly with flecks of cranberry which is more like shop-bought versions.

-If you have any Cranberry Sauce left over after your big meal, it will keep in the fridge for several days and goes very well with cold meats and vegetarian pies.
-It is also a brilliant ingredient that can be used to make a number of other recipes including Cranberry Ice Cream, Cranberry Pavlova or Cranberry Upside-Down Cake.
-I will be posting recipes for all of these on the blog in the next few weeks so watch this space!
+If you have any Cranberry Sauce left over after your big meal, it will keep in the fridge for several days.
+It goes very well with cold meats and with vegetarian pies.
+It is also a brilliant ingredient that can be used to make a number of other recipes.
+I use it as a basis for my Cranberry Ice Cream and Cranberry Pavlova .

 Recipe for Fresh Cranberry Sauce with White Wine and OrangePrint